Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Construction_Use.md

 ### Example 1

-Fictional: A building that was built as a temple, has been used as a temple from its construction in 123 AD, until it was used as a granary in 450 AD until it's distruction in 750.
+Fictional: A building that was built as a temple, has been used as a temple from its construction in 123 AD until 450 AD, where it was used as a granary until it's destruction in 750.

 ### Example 2